 Summary (Warning: mild spoilers):

-In a setting parallel to our own, the United States contains independent kingdoms ruled by powerful fae families interspersed with states.
-A disabled veteran, named Eileen, seeks to find a way to have independence, use her skills, and manage her own disability.
-She also finds herself fighting for the freedom of human slaves in a time when powerful magic and political conflict are at the forefront of debates in Washington, DC.
+A disabled veteran, named Eileen, seeks to find a way to have independence.
+Using her skills and managing her own disability, she also finds herself as a new ally to others.
+In this new journey, she fights for the freedom of human slaves in a time when powerful magic and political conflict are at the forefront of debates in Washington, DC.

 In this first book of The Revolution Series, Eileen finds herself caught up in a collection of political plots.
 While one group seeks to unseat a royal family in a fae kingdom, she is recruited to assist in coordinated espionage to free enslaved humans from these same kingdoms.
 All the while, she is reminded that everyone has ulterior motives, including the voices in her own head.